-It’s not the sexiest part of the deal, but a lax due diligence process can spell disaster for even the most seasoned commercial real estate investor.
+It’s not the most fun part of the deal, but a lax due diligence process can spell disaster for even the most seasoned CRE investor.

 The short period to kick the tires between getting into contract and removing contingencies is a crucial step in any commercial real estate investment.
 Conducting thorough due diligence limits surprises, reduces risk, and generates invaluable insight into the opportunity.
 An air-tight checklist will guide you through what can at first appear to be a daunting task.

 Regardless of property type or location, a comprehensive commercial real estate due diligence checklist should include the following:

 Collecting Property Information

 Basic data on the property is the backbone of your due diligence.
 Record information like lot and building size, number of floors, unit count, property type, parking, zoning, and current use.

 Next, cross-check broker- or seller-provided information with public data and field measurements.
 Investigate any discrepancies vigorously, and don’t trust any piece of information that cannot be independently verified.
 If the broker forgot to include a mezzanine or other rentable area in the listed square footage, your price per pound just got a little juicier.

 One can break down even the most complex structures into their components.
 Inspectors and other experts are essential to assess each element of a building, so tap into your network and always hire vendors experienced in dealing with local building codes.

 Inspect or hire experts to examine structural systems, electrical, plumbing, gas, heating/cooling, roof, windows, sprinklers, drainage, fire protection, elevator, and any common area amenities.
 Understand how utilities are brought to the building and metered, not just who pays the bills.